 The Curious Cabinet

-Here a repurposed charity shop cabinet, discarded TV, webcam and Raspberry Pi (inexpensive mini-computer) have been coded to life to reflect viewers as colourised continuously-scrolling artworks.
+I repurposed a charity shop cabinet, discarded TV, webcam and Raspberry Pi (inexpensive mini-computer) to create the base for the cabinet.

 This piece has been developed from my ongoing experiments with Javascript and “Slit Scanning” - an old film effect used to build static images from a stack of thin slices taken from each frame.